Summer Rain (Belinda Carlisle song): Slinkee Minx version

-"Summer Rain" was recorded by Australian dance act Slinkee Minx in 2004 for their first album, Electric Dreams (2007).
+"Summer Rain" was covered by Australian dance act Slinkee Minx in 2004 for their first album, Electric Dreams (2007).
 It was the first song released from the album, and was released in Australia on August 9, 2004, as a CD single.
 The song was released under the record label Central Station and was produced by Mike Felks.

 The song made its debut on the singles chart at number five, hitting the top spot on the dance chart, knocking off "Push Up" by the Freestylers.
 In its second week, it fell out of the top ten to number eleven but jumped back into the top ten, staying there for four more weeks.
 It spent fifteen weeks in the top fifty and eighteen weeks in the top one hundred, becoming the sixty-first highest selling single in Australia for 2004 and was accredited gold by ARIA.
 "Summer Rain" was released to clubs in more than fifty countries including the US, UK and other countries in Europe.